liti-dev/markdown-blog/src/posts/build-publish-vscode-extension.md

 ### 1. Why building a VS Code extension
 When I have a new idea, my instinct is usually to build a website.
 It’s the most familiar path to show things, interact with users, share data.
 But this time was different.

-The idea behind [VSCarbon](/vscarbon-grid-aware-vscode-extension) wasn’t about creating another destination for people to visit, it was about meeting developers inside their daily workflow.
+The idea behind [VSCarbon](/vscarbon-grid-aware-vscode-extension) wasn’t about creating another destination for people to visit (although I did build a web version called [Git Good](https://git-good-pi.vercel.app/)), it was about meeting developers inside their daily workflow.
 The VSCarbon code can be found [here](https://github.com/liti-dev/vscarbon).
 ### 2. Scaffolding the Extension
 Make sure you have [Node.js](https://nodejs.org/en) and [Git](https://git-scm.com/) installed.